Our History And Timeline

 2024

-The Surgery Department was expanded to meet the growing needs of new and returning patients.
+AACA funds the expansion of the Surgery Department at the AAWC to meet the growing needs of new and returning patients.

 2024